-Amanda has a professional finance background and a wide range of lay experience in healthcare, research and clinical ethics.
-She is a non-executive director at Whittington Health NHS Trust and became an external member of the audit and risk committee of the National Institute for Health and Care Excellence (NICE) on 1 April 2021.
+Amanda’s professional background is financial but she also has a wide range of lay experience in healthcare, research and clinical ethics.
+She is a non-executive director and vice chair of Whittington Health NHS Trust and is an external member of the Audit and Risk Committee of NICE.

-Amanda sits as a magistrate in both the adult and youth courts.
-She has a particular interest in youth justice and is deputy chair of the youth panel for north and central London.
-In addition, she is a school governor and a charity trustee.
+Amanda is also a magistrate and sits in both the adult and youth courts.
+She has a particular interest in youth justice and is deputy chair of the youth panel for North & Central London.
+She is also a school governor and a charity trustee.

 At the Royal Free, Amanda is a standing invitee to the clinical standards and innovation, audit and remuneration committees.
 Amanda will also be chairing the trust’s ethics committee.